-1. Correspondence Courses
+1. Correspondence and Independent Study Courses

-Credit will be granted for correspondence courses satisfactorily completed through accredited extension divisions of other colleges and universities.
+Credit will be granted for correspondence and independent study courses satisfactorily completed through accredited extension divisions of other colleges and universities.
 A student who expects to use any correspondence or extension work toward meeting degree requirements must receive approval in writing from the academic dean prior to registration for such work.
-Students approved to take correspondence courses for credit at the University of Louisiana at Monroe must take their exams in the University of Louisiana at Monroe Testing Center no later than one month prior to graduation.
-If the exam is not proctored by the University of Louisiana at Monroe Testing Center, the Registrar may choose not to accept the credit for placement on the ULM transcript and for fulfillment of the degree.
-Correspondence exam proctor information is available at testing.ulm.edu, or from the University of Louisiana at Monroe Testing Center (305 Filhiol Avenue, 318-342-5336.)
+Students approved to take correspondence courses for credit at The University of Louisiana at Monroe must take their exams in The University of Louisiana at Monroe Testing Center no later than one month prior to graduation.
+The Testing Center is the only authorized test administrator at ULM for correspondence, independent study, or any course exam administered at ULM on behalf of other institutions, regardless of a student's enrollment status at ULM.
+All requests for such exams must be coordinated through and approved by the ULM Testing Center.
+If the exam is not proctored by The University of Louisiana at Monroe Testing Center, the Registrar may choose not to accept the credit for placement on the ULM transcript and for fulfillment of the degree.
+Correspondence exam proctor information is available at testing.ulm.edu, or from The University of Louisiana at Monroe Testing Center (305 Filhiol Avenue, 318-342-5336.)